moyni77/ansible-docker-ucp/README.md

 # ssh-copy-id root@<VM_Template>
 ```

-Please note that in both the Ansible node and the VM Template you might need to configure the network so one node can reach the other.
+Please note that, in both the Ansible node and the VM Template, you might need to configure the network so one node can reach the other.
 Instructions for this step have been omitted since it is a basic step and could vary depending on the user’s environment.